SanketFZ/SalonAgentAssist/README.md

     ```
     By default, this will start the application on `http://localhost:9002`.

-2.  **Start the Genkit Development Server (Optional, for flow inspection):**
+2. Start the Genkit Development Server (Optional, for flow inspection):
-    If you want to inspect or test your Genkit flows directly using the Genkit Developer UI, run this command in a **separate terminal**:
+    If you want to inspect or test your Genkit flows directly using the Genkit Developer UI, run this command in a separate terminal:
     ```bash
     npm run genkit:dev
     # or